-Danielle’s practice focuses on providing thoughtful counsel, in-depth research and appellate advocacy in the areas of employment, human rights and labour law.
+Danielle’s practice focuses on providing thoughtful counsel, in-depth research and appellate advocacy in the areas of employment, human rights, class actions and labour law.
 Danielle is passionate about helping clients understand their legal rights and providing them the pragmatic advice they need to make smart decisions in tough situations.

 Danielle has represented clients at all levels of court in multiple provinces across Canada, the Human Rights Tribunal of Ontario, the Canadian Human Rights Commission, the Canada Industrial Labour Relations Board and various professional regulatory bodies.